TomerAzuz/Secure-Chat/readme.md

   * The client and the server use the `api_msg` struct to store the data about the message.
   * Before sending the message with its metadata, the sender sends the size of the message (and its metadata), so that the receiver knows how much data is expected to be read.
   * The data about the message contains the following fields:
-    * A buffer to store the message.
+    * A buffer to store the message (a private message is sent encrypted)
-    * The type of the message.
+    * The type of the message
-    * The username associated with the client (if applicable).
+    * The sender associated with the client
-    * The password associated with the client (if applicable).
+    * The (hashed) password associated with the client (if applicable)
-    * The timestamp of the message (if applicable).
+    * The timestamp of the message (if applicable)
+    * The client's public key (for registration only)
+    * The recipient's sender (for private messages only)
+    * Encrypted AES key (for private messages only)
-  * At the receiver end, the message is parsed and processed according to its type.
+  * At the receiver's end, the message is parsed and processed according to its type.
 * Whenever an incoming message from the client is received by the worker, all other workers are notified and the message is forwarded to their clients.
-* The client (as for assignment 1a) prints any incoming message sent by the server (`execute request()`).
+* The client executes any incoming message sent by the server according to its type (`execute request()`).
 * The server interacts with the database using the functions in `database.c`.
   * The server can request the last public message sent (`get_last_pubmsg()`), and all the messages stored in the database (`get_all_msgs()`).
   * The server can also store messages  and accounts in the database (`insert_msg()` and (`store_account()`).